gargleyark/gargleyark/README.md

 ## Protocols

 Mike will generally broadcast using the PUN protocol.
-If you want him to be quiet you can attempt SSH.
+If you do not need verbose output you can attempt SSH.

 ```bash
 mike be quiet